 Safe Cruise Parking

-Safe Cruise Parking is located just 5 minutes from the port and only charges passengers roughly $7 a night, and you can book as many nights as you need.
+Safe Cruise Parking is located just 5 minutes from the port and charges passengers roughly $14 a night per vehicle with fees and taxes, and you can book as many nights as you need.

 You can find them at 155 SW 3rd St, and once you park, they’ll provide a free shuttle to take you and your luggage to and from the cruise terminal.
 The shuttle runs every 15-30 minutes between 8am and 2:30pm, so be sure to arrive within that time if you wish to take advantage of it.